 - Fulfil your requests for certain products and services.

 4. What are my options?

-Users who would rather not provide any of the user data requested by our registration process do not need to register with us.
+Users who would rather not provide any user data requested by our registration process do not need to register with us.
 You can still view much of the content without registering.

 Any modifications to our privacy practices will be reflected first on our site.
 If there is a material change in our privacy practices, we will indicate on our site that our privacy practices have changed and provide a link to the new privacy statement.

-- Promote standards for good financial and corporate practices and to deter wrongdoing.
+- Promote standards for good financial and corporate practices and deter wrongdoing.

 - Provide proper avenues for employees and external parties to raise concerns about suspected improprieties and receive feedback on any action taken.